Protecting Your Home From Burglary and Theft

 Contact Our Experienced Real Estate Attorneys

 Whether you are buying or selling a home, every detail is important.
 At Cavallo & Cavallo, our experienced New York real estate attorneys can help guide you through the buying or selling process, while always looking out for your best interests and helping you protect your assets.
-With offices in the Bronx and New Rochelle, we are your neighborhood law firm, providing efficient and effective legal service to handle all your real estate needs.
+With offices in the Bronx and Westchester, we are your neighborhood law firm, providing efficient and effective legal service to handle all your real estate needs.